waku-org/docs.waku.org/docs/overview/reference/glossary.md

 ### Mostly Offline

-Mostly offline devices refer to clients who spend most of their time offline or disconnected from the internet and only occasionally to the internet and [Waku Network](#waku).
+Mostly offline devices are clients who spend most of their time offline or disconnected from the internet and only occasionally to the internet and [Waku Network](#waku).
 Examples include browsers and mobile phones.

 ### Node